-Network administrators can change the behavior of Panda Adaptive Defense 360 with regard to found threats and unknown files in the process of classification using the following tools:
+Network administrators can change the behavior of Panda Endpoint Protection Plus with regard to found threats using the following tools:

-- Unblock/stop allowing the execution of unknown processes. - Delete unknown processes from lists. - Allow/stop allowing the execution of programs classified as malware, PUPs, viruses, or exploits. - Change the Panda Adaptive Defense 360 reclassification policy. - Manage the backup/quarantine area.
+- Allow/stop allowing the execution of programs classified as viruses. - Detect/stop detecting programs classified as viruses. - Manage the backup/quarantine area.